sepro/LSTrAP/docs/configuration.md

 starting TopHat with **-p 3** the job will require 4 cores (3 worker threads and a background thread are active when a job is started this way).

+### Environment modules
+In case the module load system isn't used, but all software is installed on the cluster + nodes set the modules to **None** !

+In your config file module names need to be specified.
+To see which modules are available on your system type:

+    module avail

+Add the module name for each of the tools to your config.ini if your system is using environmental modules.

+### Tweaking parameters of individual tools (expert feature)

+In case you would like to tweak parameters passed to tools this would be the place to do so.
+Note however that the tools will run with the same settings for each file.
+Modifying parameters that would **change the output name or format will cause the pipeline to break**.
+Arguments with a name like *${var}* should **not** be changed as this is how the pipeline defines the input and output for each tool.

 Example config.ini: